 The LAMP stack is the basis for running one of the most stable and time-tested server platforms for hosting websites.
 LAMP is an acronym for the Linux, Apache, MySQL and PHP software stack.

-Instead of having to install all of those software packages separately, Tasksel offers a handy way to get a LAMP stack up and running very quickly.
+Instead of having to install those software packages separately, Tasksel offers a handy way to get a LAMP stack up and running quickly.

 How Do I Install A LAMP Server Using Tasksel?